Tom-Julux/core_project/README.md

 Additional helper plugins:

-- **napari-edit-log** — logs user interactions to a file for replay and analysis.
+- [**napari-edit-log**](./napari-edit-log/README.md) — logs user interactions to a file for replay and analysis.
-- **napari-shifted-preview** — visualizes masks across frames to provide a more consistent segmentation experience.
+- [**napari-shifted-labels**](./napari-shifted-labels/README.md)  — visualizes masks across frames to provide a more consistent segmentation experience.

+The documentation for these plugins is available in their respective folders.

 ## Table of contents